ashlynstill/Project-Template/README.md

 $ npm install
 ```

-Create a aws.json file, then install dependencies:
+Create an config/aws.json file with your s3 bucket credentials (or with empty strings, if that's not set up yet), then install dependencies:
 ```
 $ grunt bowercopy
 ```
-(Code to install Backbone, D3 and d3bb is included, but commented out in the Gruntfile copy settings and the index.html script links.)

 reinitialize git repository
 ```